Lindblad Tomography of a Superconducting Quantum Processor: Conclusion and Discussion

-We conclude by noting that the number of measurements required for Lindblad Tomography scales exponentially with the number of qubits, as with standard process tomography.
-Thus, full characterization of a large quantum processor remains experimentally impractical.
+As noted in the introduction, we conclude by reiterating that the number of measurements required for Lindblad tomography scales exponentially with the number of qubits, as with standard process tomography or GST.
+Thus, full characterization of a large quantum processor using LT remains experimentally impractical.
 However, since crosstalk between qubits is almost entirely 2-body, characterization of all combinations of two-qubit patches on a large quantum processor using LT will nevertheless provide valuable insights into the collective noise environment of the full processor, and these measurements can be used to bootstrap higher-order errors~\cite{Govia2020,Lilly2020}.
 As the number of two-qubit patches only scales as $\sim\!\!
-N^2$ for an $N$-qubit device, characterization of direct two-qubit crosstalk with Lindblad Tomography can therefore, in principle, be done efficiently.
-Furthermore, for devices where it is reasonable to assume that crosstalk is restricted to pairs of qubits within a certain maximal separation (as may well be the case for devices with equally spaced qubits), the number of pairs to be characterized would only scale as $\mathcal{O}(N)$, though investigating the validity of this approach remains the subject of future work.
-As research scales to larger and more complex systems and the possible sources of crosstalk and unintentional qubit entanglement inevitably increases, we are confident that repeated Lindblad Tomography of single- and two-qubit patches will provide an important step towards reduced-complexity modeling of large-scale quantum processors.
+N^2$ for an $N$-qubit device (regardless of hardware platform), characterization of direct two-qubit crosstalk with Lindblad tomography can therefore, in principle, be done efficiently.
+Furthermore, for devices where it is reasonable to assume that crosstalk is restricted to pairs of qubits within a certain maximal separation (as may well be the case for devices with equally spaced qubits, as in a lattice of superconducting qubits), the number of pairs to be characterized would only scale as $\mathcal{O}(N)$, though investigating the validity of this approach remains the subject of future work.
+As research scales to larger and more complex systems and the possible sources of crosstalk and unintentional qubit entanglement inevitably increases, we are confident that repeated Lindblad tomography of single- and two-qubit patches will provide an important step towards modeling the dynamics of large-scale quantum processors.

 During the final preparation of this manuscript, the authors became aware of a recent and separate theory work which proposes, implements, and numerically benchmarks the fitting of tomography data to quantum noise models, and we direct the interested reader to that manuscript for comparison~\cite{Onorati2021}.